Pausanias of Orestis: Motive as an assassin

 The first historical record of the assassination comes from Aristotle, a contemporary of Philip's.
 He only gives a brief mention of the events, not delving into details about which specific affront Pausanias was exacting revenge for.
 Fifty years later, Cleitarchus expanded and embellished the story and centuries later Diodorus Siculus would in turn reiterate this account in his Bibliotheca Historica.

 According to Diodorus, Pausanias of Orestis, a former lover of Philip's, was angered when the king turned his attention to a younger man, confusingly also named Pausanias.
 Feeling spurned he publicly insulted his romantic rival, prompting the latter Pausanias to prove his honor by risking his life in battle to protect the king and ultimately dying as a result.
-The general Attalus, a friend of the slain Pausanias, to whom he had previously confided what he intended to do, was angered by his friend’s death and sought to exact revenge.
+The general Attalus, a friend of the slain Pausanias, to whom he had previously confided what he intended to do, was angered by his friend's death and sought to exact revenge.
 He supposedly invited Pausanias of Orestis to dinner and after getting him drunk, he handed his nearly unconscious body to his servants and had them rape him.

-Philip II reportedly did not punish Attalus for raping his former lover, possibly for political reasons.
+Philip II reportedly did not punish Attalus for raping his former lover, possibly for political reasons (Attalus was a prominent nobleman and general, whom Philip trusted to lead his advance army against the Persians).
 Instead, Pausanias of Orestis was promoted to the rank of somatophylax (royal bodyguard), which may have been intended as compensation.
 It was this refusal to punish Attalus which, according to Diodorus, prompted Pausanias to murder Philip.